swamp-lang/website/content/idioms/_index.md

 }
 ```

 Note: Another upside with scopes is that variables defined in the scope are not taking up registers outside the scope.
-The variable name can therefor be reused in other scopes.
+The variable name can therefore be reused in other scopes.

 ## Associated Functions